casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 - [casper-contracts-js-clients](https://github.com/casper-network/casper-contracts-js-clients) - a repository containing a JS client for the CEP-47 contract and other supporting classes to run the client.
     - You will be executing the [install.ts](https://github.com/casper-network/casper-contracts-js-clients/blob/master/e2e/cep47/install.ts) file for the deployment.

-## Deploying CEP-47 Contract to Casper Network
+## Deploying the Contract

 ### 1. Preparing the CEP-47 contract repository

-Refer to the [contract preparation](../cep47/prepare) step to prepare the CEP-47 contract for deployment.
+Refer to the [contract preparation](../cep47/prepare) step to prepare the NFT contract for deployment.
 This step will make the build environment, create the target location and compile the contract to a .wasm file.

 - Output from this would be a `WASM file` (Eg: *cep47-token.wasm), which is later used by the JS compiler for contract deployment.

 ### 2. Preparing the JS client repository
-The JS client can be used to install the smart contract on the Casper Network and perform further actions with the CEP-47 token contract.
+The JS client can be used to install the smart contract on the Casper Network and perform further actions with the contract.
 We are using the JS client classes to invoke the NFT installation on the network using a pre-defined set of environment variables.

 ### 3. Cloning the JS client repository
 Clone the [casper-contracts-js-clients](https://github.com/casper-network/casper-contracts-js-clients) repository using the below command.